0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Encoding Our Encrypted Data

-The final part of the script will encode the three arguments passed from the aes_encrypt_shellcode() function.
-The function simply uses the base64.b64encode() function, with our chosen data as an argument and a variable name for the returning encoded data.
+The final part of the script, will encode the three arguments passed from the aes_encrypt_shellcode() function.
+The function simply uses the base64.b64encode() function, with our chosen data as an argument and a variable name for the returning encoded data, that is then printed to the linux terminal.

 ```python
 def base64_encode(encrypted_data, IV, key):